$4.5 million for the family of a woman in a highly confidential wrongful death settlement.

 A qualified wrongful death lawyer can help you understand who can file a wrongful death lawsuit and how any proceeds from the lawsuit will be distributed amongst surviving family members.

-Case ResultA bicyclist was struck by a vehicle as he crossed an intersection on Fairgrounds Drive in Vallejo.
+A GJEL Wrongful Death Case ResultA bicyclist was struck by a vehicle as he crossed an intersection on Fairgrounds Drive in Vallejo.
 After fighting for his life for months in the hospital he eventually succumbed and passed away, leaving behind a wife and three young daughters.
 His post-accident treatment at the hospital produced a staggering bill.

 Jim Larsen and the lawyers of GJEL investigated the accident thoroughly, deposing police officers and witnesses from the scene of the accident.